 Figure 5.3.2.4.4-1: SMF deregistration

 1. The SMF sends a DELETE request to the resource representing the individual SMF registration that is to be deregistered.

+When the SMF deregisters the last PDU session for a UE on the UDM, the SMF should include an indication to inform the UDM if all SMF event subscriptions for the UE previously created on the SMF have been implicitly unsubscribed.

 2. The UDM responds with "204 No Content".
 If the SMF had requested the SDM Subscription to be created with the "implicitUnsubscribe" flag set, then UDM will terminate the SDM Subscription when the last PDU Session for that SUPI and SMF is deregistered.

+If the UDM has received the indication that the SMF event subscriptions have been implicitly unsubscribed in the request, the UDM should not send requests to unsubscribe the SMF event subscriptions on the SMF for the UE.

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the DELETE response body.